There are over two hundred islands in the Special Administrative Region of Hong Kong, and the main island, Hong Kong Island, isn’t the largest.

 At nearly twice the area of Hong Kong Island, Lantau Island is the biggest in the SAR.
 It’s also relatively rural, with less than one fiftieth the population density of Hong Kong Island.

-Lantau lies about ten kilometers to the west of Hong Kong Island.
+Lantau lies about ten kilometres to the west of Hong Kong Island.

-Just off the eastern coast of Lantau is a tiny, one-square-kilometer island called Peng Chau.
+Just off the eastern coast of Lantau is a tiny, one-square-kilometre island called Peng Chau.

-Peng Chau and a village nearby on Lantau are the settings of The Pirates of Peng Chau, a short story we read together in one of my English classes; so my students and I decided to go visit the islands together as a class field trip.
+Peng Chau and a village nearby on Lantau are the settings of The Pirates of Peng Chau, a short story we read together in one of my English classes.
+With this in mind, students and I decided to visit the islands together as a class field trip.
 CC image by redpolkadot on Flickr

 The students and I rendezvoused at Central Ferry Pier, which is ten minutes’ walk from Q Language.
 We boarded the ferry together, and thirty minutes later we were disembarking on Peng Chau Island.